juona/mongoose-zonejs/README.md

 # Mongoose and Zone.js
 A demonstration of how Mongoose does not work well with Zone.js

+# Workaround

+As a workaround to these problems you might get away with using a separate NodeJS process just for your ZoneJS stuff.
+In my case I only needed Angular's server-side rendering, which was quite simple to get working.

+The basic idea is that you run your ZoneJS code in a separate process and communicate with that process via messages.
+Demo code (untested, replicated from my own project) can be found in the `workaround` directory.

 # Usage

 Run ```npm run test``` and provide a mongo connection URL, e.g.: